BP326 - Bachelor of Fashion and Textiles (Sustainable Innovation)

 If you have already developed areas of skill and knowledge included in this program (for example, through prior studies or work experience), you can apply for credit once you have enrolled in this program.

-Upon your successful completion of this program, you will be eligible to undertake further postgraduate study, subject to each program's entry requirements.
+Upon your successful completion of this program, you will be eligible to undertake further postgraduate study (subject to each program's entry requirements), such as the MC213 Master of Fashion Entrepreneurship.

 *Top of page